instant-dev/api/README.md

 In the example above, we used `export default` to export a default function.
 This function will respond to to all `GET`, `POST`, `PUT` and `DELETE` requests with the same function.
-Alternatively, we can export methods for each method individually, like so:
+Alternatively, we can export functions for each method individually, like so:

 File: `functions/index.js`